diversen/coscms/docs/sqlite.md

 ### Sqlite

+> Notice: This will only work with very recent versions of ruby-sequel

 It is easy to convert CosCMS to sqlite or postgresql project using the ruby tool sequel.

 install sequel, sqlite, mysql: